Updated: 7 minute read

 • No overdraft or deposit fees

-• Open up to 8 total checking accounts
+• Open up to 8 total accounts

 • Detailed expense categorization and spending breakdown